clmtai/clmtai/README.md

 ## Current status

 We are just starting our journey!
-We will start as a free project, it is possible that some parts of the projects may be spun off as commercial enterprises to help companies and individuals better prepare for the impact of climate change.
+We will start as a open source project, it is possible that some parts of the projects may be spun off as commercial enterprises to help governments, NGOs, companies and/or individuals better prepare for the impact of climate change.

 ## Tasks for new joiners
 If you want to join, here are some of the things we could be working on: